guillaumearm/SPT_CustomQuests/README.md

 ## Planned features
 - New mission type: `FindItem` (allow to spawn quests items, keys included)
-- A list of all quest items and their locations (ALL_QUEST_ITEMS.md)
 - New mission type: `SurviveRaid`
 - Rewards on start: give items/xp when start a quest
 - More rewards: trader reputation, unlock traders, unlock barters